Computations by fly-automata beyond monadic second-order logic: Introduction

-\emph{Summary of article} : Section 2 reviews notation and definitions relative to terms and graphs, and to computability.
-Section 3\ recalls from [BCID]\ (and extends) the definitions concerning fly-automata.
-Section 4\ gives the main algorithms that operate on fly-automata.
-Section 5 details some applications to terms and graphs.
-(We also give "direct constructions" of smaller automata than those obtained by the general results).
-Section 6 gives an overview of the organization of AUTOGRAPH and reports about experiments.\ Section 7 is a \ conclusion.
-An appendix reviews definitions concerning monadic second-order logic and establishes a technical lemma about terms that define graphs.
+Another proposal consists in using Datalog \cite{FK,GPW}.\ However, it seems to be nothing but a translation of automata on terms into monadic Datalog programs together with some manual optimization.\ It is unclear whether and how the "size problem" is avoided.
+This approach is discussed in detail in \cite{Lan}.

-Short versions of the theoretical aspects and of the implementation are in the proceedings, respectively, of CAI\ 2013\ [BCID13] and of ELS\ 2013 [BCID13a].
+\emph{Summary of article}: Section 1 reviews notation and definitions relative to terms, graphs and computability notions.
+Section 2\ reviews the definitions concerning fly-automata.
+Section 3\ gives the main algorithms to build fly-automata by transforming or combining previously constructed automata.
+Section 4 details some applications to graphs.\ It gives also some direct constructions of automata smaller than those obtained by the general construction based on logic.
+Section 5 gives an overview of the software AUTOGRAPH and reports some experiments.\ Section 6 is a conclusion.
+An appendix recalls definitions concerning MS logic and establishes a technical lemma about terms that define graphs.